MiddelkoopT/RC-2019-Spring/rc-2019-spring-08-Project.md

 in class the data is expected to be "3" (benchmark) and the computation is expected to be at least "2" (textbook) class.

-The project will use the class gitlabs `rc-project-*` git project.
+The project will use the gitlabs `rc-project-$USER-$FIRST-$LAST` git repository for the project and shared with "Reporter" permission to the instructor.

 ### Grading
 The project will be graded on the following areas: